Apprentices

 Many awards have entitlements for training costs, fees and textbooks.

-• all the fees charged by your RTO that are related to your training
+• all the fees charged by the RTO that are related to their training

-• the cost of your prescribed textbooks for your apprenticeship.
+• the cost of their prescribed textbooks for their apprenticeship.

-Check your award to find out when you should be reimbursed.
+Check the award to find out when an apprentice should be reimbursed.

 When training costs aren't reimbursed

-An employer doesn't have to reimburse you for fees and textbooks if:
+An employer doesn't have to reimburse an apprentice for fees and textbooks if:

-• your progress in the course is unsatisfactory
+• their progress in the course is unsatisfactory

-• your employer pays the costs and fees directly to the training organisation, or
+• the employer pays the costs and fees directly to the training organisation, or

-• you aren't working for them at the set time that the costs have to be reimbursed.
+• they are not working for the employer at the set time that the costs have to be reimbursed.

-If the Government reimburses you for any part of the training, the employer doesn’t have to reimburse you for those expenses.
+If the Government reimburses an apprentice for any part of the training, the employer doesn’t have to reimburse the apprentice for those expenses.

-Find more information about apprentice entitlements in your award by selecting from the list of industries below.
+Find more information about award entitlements for apprentices by selecting from the list of industries below.

 Industry Embedded Filter Placeholder

-If your award is not listed, see our List of awards to access the one that applies to you.
+If an award isn't listed, use List of awards to access the one that applies.

 Queensland apprentices

-If you're an apprentice in Queensland, you may have different entitlements.
-Go to our Pay and Conditions Tool for more information.
+Apprentices in Queensland may have different entitlements.
+Visit our Pay and Conditions Tool for more information.

 Tools and resources